MatthewW274/Greenspaces-Of-Ontario-Student-Encouragers/docs/README.md

 # Limitations

-1. Reclassification limits the amount of detail and granularity displayed by data.
+1. Reclassification involves grouping data into broader categories, which reduces the level of detail and precision.
+While this simplifies complex datasets for easier analysis or interpretation, it sacrifices the ability to observe subtle variations that might be present in more granular data.
+Though useful for simplifying information or protecting privacy, reclassification can lead to oversimplification and missing nuanced trends.
-2. We are assuming that people cannot access parks on roads without sidewalks, bus lanes, or bike infrastructure in this analysis.
-They can, just not as safely and being next to roads is often not an option for people with disabilities.
+2. We are operating under the assumption that accessing parks via roads without dedicated sidewalks, bus lanes, or bike infrastructure is unsafe or less feasible, particularly for individuals with disabilities.
+While it's technically possible for people to access these parks using such roads, it presents significant safety risks, as roads without proper pedestrian or cycling infrastructure can be hazardous, increasing the likelihood of accidents or injury.
+For people with disabilities, this is a concern, as they may face additional barriers in navigating areas not designed with accessibility in mind.
-3. The 2021 census does not necessarily reflect the current state of the housing crisis, but it is the closest approximation we have.
+3. The 2021 census, while valuable in providing a snapshot of housing conditions, does not fully capture the ongoing dynamics of the housing crisis.
+Housing markets are constantly changing, such as shifts in supply and demand, economic fluctuations, government policies, and social trends.
+Despite these limitations, the 2021 census remains the closest approximation to understanding the scale and distribution of the housing crisis, offering a foundation for policymakers and researchers to assess trends, identify gaps, and make informed decisions until more up-to-date data becomes available.
 4. Speed assumptions are taken from worldwide averages.
 Some people walk faster or slower.
-5. Using vertices of park polygons for entrances is a good approximation, but it may exclude entrances through dedicated park paths (for which the Region of Waterloo does not have data).
+5. Park polygon vertices for entrances are a good approximation, but they may exclude entrances through dedicated park paths.
+The Region of Waterloo does not have park entrance data available.
 6. Using dissemination areas to represent a whole population creates a loss of detail in data.
-For example, one person in a high-rent area could be paying $400/month while someone else could be paying $1600/month.
+The average monthly in an area can range drastically, where the possible rental rates range from $400-$1600/month.
-7. This analysis excludes greenspaces maintained by the University of Waterloo and focuses on municipal services because most people do not live on the University of Waterloo campus.
+7. As the scope of this analysis focuses on municipally-owned greenspaces, this analysis excludes greenspaces maintained by public institutions, such as the University of Waterloo.
-8. This analysis excludes Laurel Creek Conservation Area because one needs to pay $8 to be admitted to the park.
+8. This analysis excludes Laurel Creek Conservation Area, as the park requires an $8 admission fee and is not freely accessible.

 # User Guide and App Capabilities